 - Foreign Languages

-These two examples show how to make additional resume sections stand out:
+These two examples show how to make your tech resume stand out:

 The first of those technical resume samples could be the next Jeff Bezos.

 Its “other” sections show off massive technical skills and passion.